guangxush/LearnEng/Dictation/README.md

 165. If I said to you, McDonald's "I'm gonna shoot through to Maccers this arvo", what would I be saying?
 I have no clue(I have no idea/ any clues/I don't know).

-166. September 25, 1959 As hundreds of US Army trops stand guard, 9 black students are escorted into Central High School in Little Rock, Arkasas.
-That happens 2 days after unruly crowds froced the children to withdraw from trying to enter the all white school;
+166. September 25, 1959, As hundreds of US Army troops stand guard, 9 black students are escorted into Central High School in Little Rock, Arkansas.
+That happens 2 days after unruly crowds forced the children to withdraw from trying to enter the  all-white school.

+167. - I wasn't sure you got my message.
+   - Well, I wasn't sure you called the right guy.
+   - I think this is yours.
+   - Thank you, uh, I'm gonna frame this for my Wall fo Shame.
+   - Really, That's a whole wall?